My rates are typically lower than average by .25% or more

 Mortgage Interest Rate vs APR

-When you request a mortgage loan, federal law mandates that the lender must provide you with information on both the interest rate and the annual percentage rate (APR).
+Upon applying for a mortgage loan, federal law mandates that the lender must provide you with information on both the interest rate and the annual percentage rate (APR).
 This allows borrowers to compare loan offers from different lenders.
 Nevertheless, your monthly payment is determined by the loan's interest rate.

 How about the lowest APR?